PicoBank/instruments/README.md

 Connect to `http://localhost:8080/v1/instrument`

-# Build and deploy on Rasbpberry PI
+# Build and deploy on Raspberry PI

 In the source directory: